-On the Meramec outside of the Smallmouth Bass Special Management Area, goggle-eye anglers can expect to encounter a fair number of legal fish in 2016, although the majority of fish caught will remain under the 8 inch length limit.
-Numbers of goggle-eye greater than 7 inches in length increased since the minimum length limit regulation was put in place, with the indication that the number of legal 8 inche fish will continue to increase in future years.
+On the Meramec in the Crawford and Franklin county portions of the river, goggle-eye anglers can expect to encounter a fair number of legal fish in 2019, although the majority of fish caught will remain under the eight-inch length limit.
+Numbers of goggle-eye greater than seven inches in length have been on the increase since the minimum length limit regulation was put in place, with the indication that the number of legal eight-inch fish will continue to increase in future years.
 Goggle-eye fishing around submerged trees in flowing water and along the edges of water willow and submerged vegetation stands in the backwaters can be productive, as well as among boulders on the margins of bluff pools.
 Artificial baits like crayfish-colored crankbaits, soft plastic jigs, and worms work well for goggle-eye.

 Meramec black bass populations remain similar in size and species distribution to recent years.
 Numbers are rebounding from the late-spring flood in 2017.
 Smallmouth bass are generally more common in moving waters of riffle margins and runs at the beginning and ends of pools, and spotted and largemouth bass are usually more common in the pool and slack-water habitats.
 About 25 percent of smallmouth bass exceed 12 inches in length and 10 percent are greater than 15 inches in length.
 One-third of largemouth bass sampled were over the 12-inch length limit and five percent were greater than 15 inches in length.
 A few largemouth and smallmouth 18 inches or longer can be found throughout the Crawford and Franklin county portions of the river.
 Anglers report that plastic worms or grubs, crayfish crankbaits, or buzz baits will provide some of the best results for catching smallmouth bass, and largemouth bass.